Test in production without watermarks.

 In your worksheet, you might want to permanently display a specific row or column, particularly the header cells.
 You can scroll over your material while still viewing the frozen cells by freezing rows or columns in place.

 Step 1: Select the row you want to freeze or, if you want to freeze the top row, select row 1.
-In this case, we'll choose row 1 because we want to freeze it to see the header at all times.
+In this case, choose row 1 to freeze it to see the header at all times.

 Step 2: Choose Freeze Panes from the drop-down menu by clicking the Freeze Panes command on the View tab.

 Step 3: The gray line indicates that the rows are frozen in place.
 The frozen rows can still be viewed at the top of the worksheet as you scroll down.
-In our example, we have scrolled down to row 17, but we can still see row 1 on the screen because it has been frozen as the top row.
+In this example, scroll down to row 17, but row 1 still can be seen on the screen because it has been frozen as the top row.

 Step 1: Choose the column to the right of the column or columns you wish to freeze.
-In this case, we'll choose column B because we want to freeze column A.
+In this case, choose column B to freeze column A.

 Step 2: Choose Freeze Panes from the drop-down menu by clicking the Freeze Panes command on the View tab.

-Step 3: Then, we select the column we want to freeze, which will be shown in a gray line.
+Step 3: Then, select the column to freeze, which will be shown in a gray line.
 The gray line indicates where the column will be frozen in place.
-As we navigate through the worksheet, the frozen column remains visible on the left-hand side.
-In our example, we have scrolled down to column G and can still see the frozen column on the left.
+When navigating through the worksheet, the frozen column remains visible on the left-hand side.
+In this example, scroll down to column G and can still see the frozen column on the left.

 If you want to select a different view option, you may need to reset the spreadsheet by unfreezing the panes.
 To do this, click the Freeze Panes command and then select Unfreeze Panes from the drop-down menu to unfreeze rows or columns.